 Central government borrowing

-The Debt Office is responsible for the management of central government debt and borrowing.
-Our aim is to minimise the long-term cost of the debt while limiting risks.
+The Debt Office is responsible for central government debt management and borrowing.
+Our aim is to minimise the cost of the debt over time while taking account of risks.

-The Debt Office publishes forecasts for the economy, budget balance and borrowing three times per year.
-The latest forecast was published 24 May 2022.
+The Debt Office publishes forecasts for the central government budget balance and borrowing three times per year.
+Next forecast will be presented on 26 October.
+The latest forecast is from 25 May.

-Swedish central government payments resulted in a surplus of SEK 69.2 billion in May.
-The Debt Office's forecast was a surplus of SEK 74.3 billion.
-The difference is due to lower tax income than...
+Swedish central government payments resulted in a surplus of SEK 12.7 billion in April.
+The Debt Office's forecast was a surplus of SEK 23.5 billion.
+The surplus being lower than expected is...